70 Participants Needed

 The trial information does not specify whether participants need to stop taking their current medications.

-How is the DINOSAUR treatment different from other treatments for anxiety in children with autism?
+What evidence suggests that DINOSAUR could be an effective treatment for anxiety in young children with autism?

 This trial is for young children aged 4 to nearly 7 with autism who also show signs of anxiety.
 They should not have other neurological or genetic conditions, and must be able to communicate in basic English.
 A parent must join them for a 14-week online therapy program.